 Today’s young adults are smart and want to learn and grow.
 They may have gotten complacent living in the comfort of your home, but don’t underestimate what they’re capable of.
 Treat them like adults while providing support in areas new to them.
 Encourage them to use their unique personalities, strengths, and gifts to succeed in life!

-By using some of the suggestions above and changing how you interact with your adult child will decrease the strain and conflict in the parent-child relationship (now an adult-adult relationship!), enriching it and laying the foundation for increased love and connection.
+Using some of the suggestions above and changing how you interact with your adult child will decrease the strain and conflict in the parent-child relationship (now an adult-adult relationship!), enriching it and laying the foundation for increased love and connection.

 Most of all, put your relationship with them first.
 Love requires us to stretch to understand, connect, and grow together.
 Finding a new rhythm together may take patience and understanding so be gentle with yourself!